- How can I prepare my older child for a new sibling?

 Your older child might try to get attention by breaking rules — even if it means being punished.
 To stop this behavior, praise your older child when he or she is behaving well.
 If you suspect your child is behaving badly to get attention, consider ignoring the behavior.
 This might encourage your child to look for a more positive way to get your attention.
 Talk to your older child.
 Ask him or her how it feels to have a new sibling.
 Listen.

-Keep in mind that siblings sometimes regress after the arrival of a new baby — such as by having toilet training accidents or drinking from a bottle — to get attention.
-There's no need to punish this type of behavior.
-Instead, give your older child love and assurance.
+Keep in mind that children sometimes regress or act younger than their age after the arrival of a new baby, such as having toilet training accidents or drinking from a bottle.
+These are normal reactions to the stress of a new sibling that require tolerance rather than punishment.
+Give your older child love and assurance during regressive episodes.

 How can I encourage my older child to be gentle with the new baby?